arborchat/arborchat/specifications/sprout.md

 ### Full Node Lines

-A *full_node_line* contains an Arbor Forest Node ID followed by the base64url-encoded value of that entire Arbor Forest Node.
+A *full_node_line* contains an Arbor Forest node ID followed by the base64url-encoded value of that entire Arbor Forest Node.

 ```
 <node_id> <node>